 Ducks across the Moon: Life on Eighty Acres in the Flint Hills

 Having read a number of 1930s prairie memoirs, I looked forward to Dr. Ohm’s book.
 He touched on familiar themes of overcoming hardships, living close to the land and about family togetherness.
-His experiences and obsevations are supplemented by family stories passed along from his parents.
+His experiences and observations are supplemented by family stories passed along from his parents.
 The description of the threshing crew and of the women preparing all the food brought back memories of my grandmother talking about the same topics.

-Even if you don’t have these farming experiences in your own background, they will resonate with you the way the Little House on the Prairie books do.
+Even if you don’t have these farming experiences in your own background, they will resonate with you the way the Little House on the Prairie books does.
 It is part of America’s hardy pioneering past.
 Enjoy the stories of making ice cream from snow, playing in the haymow and making rubber band guns from innertubes.

-He acknowledges the daily grind of farm work, while celebrating the folkways that made the Foxfire books so popular.
+He acknowledges the daily grind of farm work while celebrating the folkways that made the Foxfire books so popular.
 This book and my mother’s memoir, make good companion books for anyone wanting to know about growing up in Kansas during the Great Depression. (review by Virginia Allain on Amazon)